Tallinn University of Technology

 • Please point out 1-2 potential research questions of your interest, about which you might consider writing your final MSc thesis.

 NB!
 It is important to properly cite and reference any sources used in your motivation letter (quotations, publications, ideas etc. that are not your own).
-Neglecting the rules of referencing and citation is considered plagiarism and will result in the disqualification of your application.
+Additionally, AI-generated text is not acceptable as the purpose of the motivation letter is to show the applicant’s genuine motivation.
+Neglecting the aforementioned principles will result in the disqualification of your application.

 Motivation Letter and Online Lab grading scale: 1–10 points.
 Candidate must collect at least 5 points.